davegallant/site/content/post/why-python.md

 After that, there is any number of things that can be done with the results.

-As you can probably note, the syntax is simple and clean, which makes returning to your code months later less of jarring experience.
+As you can probably note, the syntax is simple and clean, which makes returning to your code months later less of a jarring experience.

 ## Popularity

-According to [Stack Overflow Stats](https://insights.stackoverflow.com/survey/2018/), Python has surpassed C## and PHP in popularity and is the 3rd most loved language, after Rust and Kotlin.
+According to [Stack Overflow Stats](https://insights.stackoverflow.com/survey/2018/), Python has surpassed C# and PHP in popularity and is the 3rd most loved language, after Rust and Kotlin.
 Interestingly, it is "the most wanted language" for the second year in a row.

 ## Drawbacks